savishy/docker-examples/docker-tdd/step-3/readme.md

 # Step 3.
-Start Implementing The Dockerfile and Make Tests Pass
+Create the Dockerfile and Make Tests Pass

 ## 3a.
 Write a line in your `Dockerfile`